waleko/waleko.github.io/content/post/drogon-orm-demo/index.md

 subtitle: Object-Relational Mapping with modern C++ and PostgreSQL

 # Summary for listings and search engines
-summary: In this post I explain how to use the Object-Relational Mapping (ORM) mechanism provided by the Drogon C++ server framework.
-Drogon is a C++ framework for developing HTTP applications.
-It provides an ORM system that maps database tables to C++ object classes.
-The post shows how to set up a database schema for a space travel company with tables for planets, spacecraft, flights, and tickets as an example.
+summary: Embark on a comprehensive exploration of Object-Relational Mapping (ORM) using Drogon, the cutting-edge C++ server framework.
+Discover how Drogon's dynamic entity class generation and intuitive mapping streamline complex database interactions, ushering in a new era of seamless integration between C++ applications and relational databases.

 # Link this post with a project
 projects: [cavoke]